Money Management Methods - Stock Index Money Management Methods

 5 Lots equals € 5 per 1 pip move ($6)

-If the trader opens 5 Lots & 1 point move is equal to € 5 which is equal to $6, then the trader would calculate the points where to place a stop on their trade just as is shown & displayed below:
+If the trader opens 5 Lots & 1 point move is equal to € 5 which is equal to $6, then the trader would calculate the points where to place and set a stop on their trade just as is shown & displayed below:

 $1,000/$6 (€ 5 is equal to $6) equals 166 points